vadopapillon/entspannt-entfalten/content/_index.md

 header_logo: ""
 #
 # Headers are safeHTML, you can use HTML tags such as b,i,u,br
-header_headline: "Entspannt entfalten"
+header_headline: "Entspannt Entfalten"
-header_subheadline: "Entspannungspädagogik"
+header_subheadline: ""
 ---